Alexander McDougall

-Major General Alexander McDougall (1732– 9 June 1786) was a Continental Army officer and politician who was a leader of Sons of Liberty during the American Revolution.
+Major General Alexander McDougall (1732– 9 June 1786) was a Continental Army officer and politician.
+McDougall was a leader in the Liberty Boys and Sons of Liberty during the American Revolution.
 He served in the Army during the Revolutionary War, and as a delegate to the Continental Congress.
 After the war, he was the president of the first bank in the state of New York and served a term in the New York State Senate.

 Early life

 McDougall was born on Islay, in the Inner Hebrides of Scotland in the summer of 1732.
 He was one of the five children of Ranald and Elizabeth McDougall.
 In 1738 the family emigrated to New York as part of a party led by a former British Army captain, Lachlan Campbell.
 Campbell had described fertile land available near Fort Edward, but when they arrived in New York City, they discovered that Lachlan had been awarded a patent for about 30000 acre and expected them to become tenants to his estate.
 Ranald withdrew and found work on a dairy farm on the island of Manhattan.
 The family prospered and young Alexander began his commercial career as a delivery boy for milk in New York.

 In around 1745, when he was fourteen, Alexander signed on as a merchant seaman.
 He worked on a number of vessels, and then in 1751 he returned to Great Britain for 4 months.